ronba/rive-tools/packages/flutter_rive_generator/README.md

 Add a dependency or install globally.

-Then just run `flutter pub run rive_generator` from the command line.
+Then just run `flutter pub run flutter_rive_generator` from the command line.

 # What gets generated?